-After redistricting rancor, Republicans maintain hold on Yakima Valley legislative districts
+After redistricting rancor, GOP keeps hold on Yakima Valley districts

 Corry also wasn’t surprised by turnout rates — Yakima is usually on the low end, he said — but he has seen an impact of including most of the reservation in a single district.

-“The biggest thing I’ve seen is that the tribe has had a good focus on working with (14th District state Rep.) Gina (Mosbrucker) and myself,” he said.
+“The biggest thing I’ve seen is that the tribe has had a good focus on working with [14th District state Rep.] Gina [Mosbrucker] and myself,” he said.
 “Because we’ve had some boundary changes … really our job is now to get to know everybody in the new parts, right, so that they can know who they can go to when they have problems and how we can work on stuff.”

 Outreach in District 14